Prepare for the CDCES Exam

 Exam Handbook

-- Set a modest amount of time aside each day to study, rather than studying for several hours at a time.
+• Set a modest amount of time aside each day to study rather than study for several hours at a time.

 *Disclaimer